appwrite/website/src/routes/docs/quick-starts/nextjs/prompt.md

 Respect user's package manager at all time.
 Don't use NPM if the user uses something else.

-1. Create Next.js app
+1. Create or use existing Next.js app
+    - If you already have a Next.js project open, stay in it and use it (App Router required).
-    - Run: npx create-next-app@latest my-app --use-npm --no-tailwind --eslint
+    - Otherwise, run: npx create-next-app@latest my-app --use-npm --no-tailwind --eslint
     - Change dir: cd my-app
     - When prompted: TypeScript = No, ESLint = Yes, Tailwind = No, src dir = your choice, App Router = Yes, Import alias = No.